SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 DATA(do_7_i) = CONV i( do_6_dcfl34 ).
 "Result: do_7_i: 3

-"A maybe surprising result of a conversion
+"Note conversions according to the rules, e.g. from "type i to string
-"from type i to string according to the rules DATA(i2str) = CONV string( -10 ).
+DATA(i2str) = CONV string( -10 ).
 "Result: i2str: `10-`
 ```